 This is an extremely important step.
 The due diligence requirement will vary, depending on the vendor’s risk level.
 The greater the risk, the greater the need for due diligence.
 This will assist you in determining whether the vendors are adhering to the existing laws and regulations.

-Basic information, business permits, proof of tax compliance, a good standing report, a Non-Disclosure Agreement (NDA), and other documents are all required as part of the due diligence process.
+Basic information, business permits, proof of tax compliance, a good standing report, a Non-Disclosure Agreement (NDA), and other documents are all required for the due diligence process.

-6. Gather information about the vendor’s products and/or services.
+6. Gather information about the vendor’s products and services.

 Gather information on product specifications and, if applicable, services.
-Price tables, special offers, and other details about the complete process of product/service delivery are available.
+Price tables, special offers, and other details about the complete product/service delivery process are available.
 It’s also crucial to determine whether or not there will be a return/refund process and how it will operate.

 7. Collect data on payment options and terms.

-Get the information on how the payment should be done and what the terms and conditions apply.
-It is also beneficial to acquire information on how your vendor’s order procedure works.
+Get the information on how the payment should be done and the applicable terms and conditions.
+It is also beneficial to learn how your vendor’s order procedure works.

 8. Make the data available for internal use.